Download the full outcome

 Detail of outcome

 Most respondents agreed with most of our proposals.
-Pearson, the only exam board which currently offers an AEA, supported all our proposals.
+Pearson, the only exam board which currently offers an Advanced Extension Award (AEA), supported all our proposals.

 In line with our consultation proposals, we have decided we will:

 - continue to require AEAs to be accessible to students who have taken an A level in the corresponding subject, without requiring further study or learning

 - continue to require AEAs to be more demanding than the corresponding A level, requiring students to demonstrate a greater depth of understanding

 - continue to require AEAs to have two passing grades – ‘Merit’ and ‘Distinction’